ahrvoje/electrostatic-center/README.md

 ```

 3D version of function for computation of triangle electrostatic center.
+Result is returned in variables *x*, *y*, *z* by reference.

 ### Examples